Lucror Analytics — Reference

 • 403 Forbidden: Your account is not enabled for the data API; or, on the C-Score endpoints, your account is not enabled for C-Score data; or, on the V-Score endpoints, your account is not enabled for V-Score data; or, on the issue endpoints, your account is enabled for neither C-Score nor V-Score data.
 (On the issue endpoints, if enabled for only one, the request returns 200 with the score fields you lack set to null.)

 • 429 Too Many Requests: The caller exceeded the per-IP rate limit (10 req/sec) or, on the issue endpoints, the per-user distinct-ISIN quota (2,000 distinct ISINs per rolling 1-year window).
+The response includes a Retry-After header (in seconds).

 • 500 Internal Server Error: A general server-side error (including upstream auth-service failures on /data/authenticate/client).
 This will be logged with details if it occurs.